 Linear motion valves have a sliding stem designed to push the closure element open or closed.
 The valve stem may rise while rotating (multi-turn) or may rise without rotating.
 The closing element can be a disc or plug pushed against or slid down in front of an orifice.
 Examples of linear motion valves include gate, globe, diaphragm, pinch, and angle valves.

-More information on rotary and linear motion valves can be found on GlobalSpec's Valve Types page.
+More information on rotary and linear motion valves can be found on IEEE GlobalSpec's Valve Types page.

 Selecting manual valve actuators requires an analysis of performance specifications.

 Stem diameter- The stem diameter describes the diameter of the valve stem and can be combined with the lead and pitch of the valve stem thread in order to size the automation required for the valve.